quadbio/RNAseq_tutorial/Tutorial.md

 bash Miniconda3-py37_4.12.0-Linux-x86_64.sh
 ```

 And then simply follow the prompts on the screen.

+>**TIPS**
+>* During the installation of miniconda, you will be asked to read through the "End User License Agreement" and confirm.
+Obviously that's not a short document that you can see in one screen.
+You can type Enter to every time go one line forward and carefully read it through, or press F to do page-down scrolling to reach the end quickly.
+Be aware that the default answer is "no" for disagreeing with the document and then the installation will be quit, so do answer "yes" when you are asked.
-Most of the settings you can simply leave it default without any change.
-However, if you are using the bs-studentsvr04 for the Systems Genomics course, you should change the default installation location (your home folder) to your scratch folder.
-This also applies to many other computing servers, where limitations are set to how much data and/or file numbers you can store in the home folder.
+>* By default the miniconda program will be installed to your home folder (usually `/home/[your username]/miniconda3`).
+However, if you are using the bs-studentsvr04 for the Systems Genomics course, you should change it to your scratch folder (`/local0/students/[your username]`).
+Make sure that folder is created already.
+If not, create it with the `mkdir` command (`mkdir /local0/students/[your username]`).
+The similar priciple usually applies to many other computing servers as well, where limitations are set to how much data and/or file numbers you can store in the home folder.
+>* The last step of the installation asks you whether to run `conda init` right after.
+The default is "no" but here I would recommend to answer "yes".
+Otherwise, you shall run `conda init` by yourself after the installation is done.

 Once the installation is done, you shall quit the login session to the server, and then log in it again.
 Afterwards, you can check whether the conda is successfully installed and set up by simply checking where your Python interpreter is.

 ```console
 which python